sandreas/m4b-tool/README.md

   -m, --musicbrainz-id=MUSICBRAINZ-ID            musicbrainz id so load chapters from
-      --mark-tracks                              add chapter marks for each track --auto-split-seconds[=AUTO-SPLIT-SECONDS]  auto split chapters after x seconds, if track is too long -h, --help                                     Display this help message -q, --quiet                                    Do not output any message -V, --version                                  Display this application version
+      --mark-tracks                              add chapter marks for each track --auto-split-seconds[=AUTO-SPLIT-SECONDS]  auto split chapters after x seconds, if track is too long --no-conversion                            skip conversion (destination file uses same encoding as source - all encoding specific options will be ignored)
+  -h, --help                                     Display this help message -q, --quiet                                    Do not output any message -V, --version                                  Display this application version